LaunchPadLab/lp-requests/docs.md

 -   `'root'`: A path to be appended to the given endpoint (default=`''`).
 -   `'crsf'`: The name of the `meta` tag containing the CSRF token (default=`'csrf-token'`).
 This can be set to `false` to prevent a token from being sent.
 -   `'before'`: A function that's called before the request executes.
 This function is passed the request options and its return value will be added to those options.
+     It can also return a promise that resolves to a new options object.
 -   `'bearerToken'`: A token to use for bearer auth.
 If provided, `http` will add the header `"Authorization": "Bearer <bearerToken>"` to the request.
 -   `successDataPath`: A path to response data that the promise will resolve with.
 -   `failureDataPath`: A path to response data that will be included in the HttpError object.